-As the name suggests a deep tissue massage treatment aims to work right into your knots, releasing toxins and lactic acid build-up in tired muscles, ligaments and tendons that may feel tense and inflamed.
+As the name suggests, a deep tissue massage treatment aims to work right into your knots, releasing lactic acid build-up in tired muscles, ligaments and tendons that may feel tense and inflamed.

 What can you expect from a deep tissue massage treatment?

-A fully-body deep tissue massage typically lasts between 50 to 90 minutes.
+A full-body deep tissue massage typically lasts between 50 and 90 minutes.
 You can also book a 30 or 40-minute deep tissue back, neck and shoulders massage.

 The technique involves manipulating the body’s deeper layers of muscles and connective tissues by rubbing a body oil with muscle-relaxant properties deep into the muscle layers.
 As well as their hands and fingertips, the therapist may use their knuckles, forearms and elbows to stretch and knead tougher areas of tissue.

 A variant of deep tissue massages is the classic sports massage.
-A sports massage therapist often has specialised training in a variety of techniques, including deep tissue massage, shiatsu, muscle stretching, Triggerpoint (intense static pressure applied to massage points, a technique designed to trigger the body to heal itself) and Swedish massage, all aimed at preventing and treating, sports injuries and improving athletic performance.
-These techniques work to remove lactic acid build-up while improving muscle tone and flexibility.
+A sports massage therapist often has specialised training in a variety of techniques, including deep tissue massage, shiatsu, muscle stretching, Triggerpoint (intense static pressure applied to massage points, a technique designed to trigger the body to heal itself) and Swedish massage.
+These are all aimed at preventing and treating sports injuries and improving athletic performance.
+The techniques work to remove lactic acid build-up while improving muscle tone and flexibility.

-Another variation of this is the Lava Shell massage, using warmed lava shells to massage the back and neck.
+Another variation of this is the Lava Shell massage, which employs warmed lava shells to massage the back and neck.

 Does a deep tissue massage hurt?